JanWilczek/wolf-sound-blog/_posts/synthesis/2025-03-01-fm-synthesis.md

 {% image "assets/img/posts/synthesis/2025-03-01-fm-synthesis/carrier_modulator_fm_pm_signal.png", "Plot of time-domain signals of a 600 hertz carrier, 50 hertz modulator and resulting FM and PM signals.
 FM and PM signals look identical." %}
 _Figure {% increment figureId20250301  %}.
 A 600-Hz carrier, a 50-Hz modulator and the resulting FM and PM signals.
 Modulation index equals 10._

-As you can guess from looking at Equations 10 and 11, implementation-wise, it’s way easier to use PM and that’s what we’ll do for the remainder of this article.
+As you can see, they are identical.

+Looking at Equations 10 and 11, you can tell that implementation-wise it’s way easier to use PM and that’s what we’ll do for the remainder of this article.

 So, from now on, our go-to formula for frequency modulation will be the PM formula (Equation 11).
 This is the formula that we will analyze in the context of FM.
 So everywhere I write “FM” from now on, I refer to PM.

 Just like synth manufacturers!

+**Key takeaway**: FM and PM only differ at low sampling rates.
+For implementation, use phase modulation (Equation 11).

 ## How to control the timbre of FM?